 As part of Rhythm Xience Acquisition, the Company recorded a contingent consideration liability for potential additional payments due to the sellers of Rhythm Xience if certain regulatory approval milestones and revenue milestones are achieved.
 The contingent consideration liability of \$13.4 million is based on the fair value of the contingent consideration liability at the acquisition date.
-During the three months ended March 31, 2020, the Company issued 1,166,861 shares of Series D convertible preferred stock and paid \$2.6 million of the contingent consideration for the achievement of certain regulatory milestones and revenue milestones.
-Additionally, the Company recorded a \$2.2 million decrease and a \$0.5 million increase to the fair value of the contingent consideration liability for the three months ended March 31, 2020 and from June 18, 2019 to December 31, 2019, respectively, which is included in change in fair value of contingent consideration in its consolidated statement of operations and comprehensive loss for the three months ended March 31, 2020 and for the year ended December 31, 2019 , respectively.
-As of March 31, 2020, the contingent consideration liability of \$6.9 million is the fair value of the remaining payments due to the sellers of Rhythm Xience if certain additional regulatory approval milestones and revenue milestones are achieved.
+During the three months ended March 31, 2020, the Company issued 119,993 shares of Series D convertible preferred stock and paid \$2.6 million of the contingent consideration for the achievement of certain regulatory milestones and revenue milestones.
+Additionally, the Company recorded a \$2.2 million decrease and a \$0.5 million increase to the fair value of the contingent consideration in its consolidated statement of operations and comprehensive loss for the three months ended March 31, 2020 and from June 18, 2019 to December 31, 2019, respectively, which is included in change in fair value of contingent consideration in its consolidated statement of operations and comprehensive loss for the three months ended March 31, 2020, the contingent consideration liability of \$6.9 million is the fair value of the remaining payments due to the sellers of Rhythm Xience if certain additional regulatory approval milestones and revenue milestones are achieved.